-- lesbian, gay, bisexual, transgender, and intersex (LGBTI+) staff
+- lesbian, gay, bisexual, transgender, intersex, queer (LGBTIQ+) staff

 - mature‑age people.

-We use and support the ATO’s 2024 Diversity and Inclusion Strategy and commit to creating a more diverse and inclusive workplace.
+We use and support the ATO’s 2024 Diversity and Inclusion Strategy and commit to continuous improvement to ensure our workplace is diverse and inclusive.

-We support and follow the ATO’s Reconciliation Action Plan 2021–24, which includes activities to empower Aboriginal and Torres Strait Islander staff and suppliers.
+We support and follow the ATO’s Reconciliation Action Plan 2021–24, which includes activities to empower Aboriginal and Torres Strait Islander staff.

-We have increased the number of Indigenous Australians working with the ACNC in 2021–22.
-As at 30 June 2022, we had five ongoing staff members that identify as Indigenous Australians, comprising 4% of our staff.
+There was a slight decrease in the number of Indigenous Australians working with the ACNC in 2022–23.
+As at 30 June 2023, we had four ongoing staff members that identify as Indigenous Australians (compared to five in the previous year), comprising 3% of our staff.